 Ever Heard of a Thing Called Subsidence?

 Subsidence, the gradual caving in or sinking of an area of land, is the most common source of damage from trees.
+Due to the region’s highly elastic clay soils, homes in the Dallas Fort Worth area of Texas are especially vulnerable to subsidence.
 The soil on your property shrinks and expands according to moisture content.
 If the fluctuations are too extreme, the concrete slab can crack and doors and windows may begin to stick or jam.
 Concrete sidewalks commonly buckle due to roots growing beneath the structure.
 It is incredibly rare, however, for a root to be strong enough to penetrate or disturb a home’s concrete slab foundation.

 When assessing the likelihood of a tree affecting the foundation of your home, there are a few factors that must be considered.